happy-machine/Go-Chef/README.md

  -  Travis CI

-Go Chef was made by myself as Team leader, [Ahmad](https://github.com/amdkfe)  and Izzy using agile practices via Pivotal tracker and GitHub.
+Go Chef was made with myself in the role of team leader, [Ahmad](https://github.com/amdkfe)  and Izzy using agile practices via Pivotal Tracker and GitHub.

 You can visit a deployed version on Heroku [here](https://go-chef-demo.herokuapp.com/)